Minimax detection of localized signals in statistical inverse problems: Results

 \begin{corol} Let $I=\N$ and $u_k=\zeta_k$ and $a_k=1/s_k$ for $k\in\N$, and let $(I_\sigma)_{\sigma>0}$ be any family of finite subsets of $I$, such that $N_\sigma=|I_\sigma|\to \infty$, as $\sigma\to 0$.
 Then $\mu_\sigma^* \asymp \sqrt{2\sigma^2\log N_\sigma}$. \end{corol}

-\paragraph{Remark:} The detection thresholds for the SVD are clearly very easy to find, and could be deduced from other known reults (see \cite{ingster2012} for example).
-We include it here, since, as far as we know, it has not been stated explicitely before.
+\paragraph{Remark:} The detection thresholds for the SVD are clearly very easy to find, and could be deduced from other known results (see \cite{ingster2012} for example).
+We include it here, since, as far as we know, it has not been stated explicitly before.